 Each child works at their own ability and pace.
 Some students may need additional time to complete homework while others may finish relatively quickly.
 Teachers give homework that can be completed within a reasonable time frame.
-Generally, a student's written responsibilities for homework, not including daily reading or special assignments, should take about the length of time for the child's grade x 15 minutes.
-Therefore, a student in Kindergarten or 1st grade may spend about 15 minutes on written homework, while a student in 4th grade may spend about an hour on homework.
-If a child is struggling with completing homework, parents are encouraged to talk with the classroom teacher.
+Generally, a student's written responsibilities for homework, not including daily reading or special assignments, should take no more than 10 minutes per subject per day.
+Homework and practice also reflect the child's developmental level.
+Therefore, a student in 1st or 2nd grade may spend about 30 minutes on written homework, while a student in 4th or 5th grade may spend about an hour on homework.
+Occasionally students in ECC (Pre-KG, KG1, KG2) may receive additional practice in small amounts, but generally written homework for ECC students is limited.

 In addition to written homework, parents are encouraged to have their child read 20 minutes of English language content each night.
 Educational research shows that daily reading of 20 minutes has been shown to improve learning in all subjects.
 Nightly reading may include books from home, books from the classroom or library, or books for fun.
+Parents are encouraged to read with their child and read aloud for those students learning to read.